edtechhub/zotero-edtechhub/README.md

 # EdTech hub companion plugin for Zotero

-This is a plugin for Zotero, developed by @retorquere and @bjohas for use by EdTech Hub staff.
+This is a plugin for Zotero, developed by https://github.com/retorquere and https://github.com/bjohas for use by EdTech Hub staff.

 # Features of the plugin